 What is Fire Protection?

-Fire Protection is a combination of different fire safety equipment and procedures that detect fires and mitigate the negative impacts.
+Fire Protection combines different fire safety equipment and procedures that detect fires and mitigate their negative impacts.
 Fire Protection includes alarms, suppression systems, sprinkler systems, extinguishers, and any technology that allows you to alert people or monitor the fire.

 A Fire Protection system aims to protect a building’s occupants and minimize the damage associated with fire.
 Fire Protection within a facility relies on system components to detect and prevent fires and mitigate their consequences.